 - Publications and presentations (particularly from the Master’s Degree);

 - Letters of Reference; and

 - Master's degree in Nursing from the University of Alberta, or its equivalent.
 Students who do not hold the equivalent to this degree may be admitted and required to undertake additional course work in nursing theory, practice and/or research.

 - A GPA of 3.5 in the last two years of study.

 - Graduate qualitative and quantitative (with some statistics) courses or one graduate course in statistics and one in research methods (or equivalent) with a final grade of B or higher.

 - Completion of an interview with the prospective supervisor.

 - Clearly stated academic, research and professional plans.

 - As required, a passing score on an English Language Examination.
-All non-Canadian applicants whose native language is not English must demonstrate English language proficiency.
-Although the satisfactory completion of an English language proficiency test cannot guarantee adequate language skills, a TOEFL score of at least 587 (paper-based), or a total score of 97 with a score of at least 22 on each of the individual skill areas (Internet-based), or equivalent where applicable (refer to the Language Requirements section of the University Calendar) is required by the Faculty of Nursing.
-In addition, the Faculty of Nursing may require applicants to successfully complete EAP 550 as an condition of admission.
+Applicants with degrees/qualifications in a language other than English must demonstrate English language proficiency.
+Applicants with qualifications from certain countries and international universities are exempt from the English language requierments (see the FGSR exemptions list).
+Although the satisfactory completion of an English language proficiency test cannot guarantee adequate language skills, a TOEFL score of at least 587 (paper-based), or a total score of 97 with a score of at least 22 on each of the individual skill areas (Internet-based); an IELTS overall score of 7.0 with the following minimum scores: Listening-7.5, Reading-6.5, Writing-7.0, Speaking-7.0, Overall-7.0; or equivalent where applicable is required by the Faculty of Nursing.
+In addition, the Faculty of Nursing may require applicants to successfully complete EAP 550.